jiaxuan-profile/studymind/README.md

   - Facilitates better recall during study sessions
   - Personalizes the learning experience for each note

+### 🎯 Smart Flashcards
+- **AI-Generated Flashcards**: Automatically created from your notes and concepts
+- **Spaced Repetition Algorithm**: Optimizes review intervals for maximum retention
+- **Adaptive Difficulty**: Focuses on your struggling concepts first
+- **Mastery Tracking**: Updates concept mastery levels based on your performance
+- **Interactive Interface**: Beautiful 3D card flip animations
+- **Self-Assessment**: Rate your knowledge as Easy, Medium, or Hard
+- **Session Statistics**: Track your progress and accuracy
+- **Customizable Filters**: Control which cards to study and in what order
+- **Struggling Concepts Focus**: Automatically targets areas where you need the most help

 ### 🎓 Advanced Review System
 - **Session-Based Learning**: Track progress across multiple study sessions
 - **Wizard-Style Setup**: Easy note and difficulty selection with question type options